How Fake News Changed SEO & How to Add More Facts to Your Site

 “Share the Facts boxes are also fully machine-readable, enabling new ways of assembling automated collections of fact-check findings from across the Internet.”

-This new rich snippet in search results is a game changer for SEOs because now users have a way to verify the accuracy of a claim even before they’ve clicked a result.
+This new rich snippet in search results is a game changer for SEO.
+That’s because users now have a way to verify the accuracy of a claim even before they’ve clicked a result.
 It is also a continuation of Google’s present initiatives to curtail the visibility of fake news.
 You can read more about this in the original post below.

 The concept of “fake news” exploded into the public zeitgeist at the end of the 2016 presidential election season.
 It’s been in the spotlight ever since.